-Our Board of Directors has approved an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of our common stock from 100,000,000 to 200,000,000, and we our seeking stockholder approval of this amendment at the Annual Meeting.
-We will be unable to complete the offering of our Common Units and Pre-funded Preferred Units contemplated by this prospectus if our stockholders do not approve the increase in our authorized shares of common stock.
+Our Board of Directors has approved an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of our common stock from 100,000,000 to 200,000,000, and we our seeking stockholder approval of this amendment at the Annual Meeting of our stockholders scheduled for August 30, 2018.
+We will be unable to complete the offering of our securities contemplated in our registration statement on Form S-1 filed with the Commission on July 30, 2018 if our stockholders do not approve the increase in our authorized shares of common stock.